Frequently Asked Questions

 DPS was incepted in May 1989 and was administered by CPF Board until it was privatised in September 2005.

-From 1 April 2021, Great Eastern Life will be the sole provider of DPS.
+From 1 April 2021, Great Eastern Life became the sole provider of DPS.

 It is a term-life insurance scheme which provides insured members and/or their families with some money to get through the first few years should the insured members meet an untimely death, suffer from terminal illness or total permanent disability.